peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ```

 I'm using the latest stable Debian release that happens to be 13 Trixie.
-I'm a long time fan of Ubuntu, but I found that Ubuntu server is a bit too heavy for the e2-micro size, while Debian provides a similar experience.
+I'm a long-time Ubuntu fan, but Ubuntu Server is too heavy for the e2-micro size, while Debian offers a similar experience with less bloat.

 The command will output something like this: